rcsoccersim/manual/source/coach.rst

 * **(start)**

-This commands starts the server, e.g. sets the play-mode to 'kick_off_l'.
-This essentially simulates pressing the kick off button on the monitor.
+This command starts the server, e.g. sets the play-mode to 'kick_off_l'.
+This essentially simulates pressing the kick-off button on the monitor.

 If the trainer does not send an init command, then the first commands of any type received from the trainer will cause the server to start, e.g. set the play-mode to